-The auto-dimming mirror has an anti-glare feature which automatically reduces glare coming from headlights of vehicles behind you.
+The auto-dimming mirror has an anti-clare feature which automatically reduces glare coming from headlights of vehicles behind vou.
 It also contains a built-in compass.

-• By pressing and releasing the left button, the automatic dimming function is toggled on or off.
-When the automatic dimming function is on, the auto dimming indicator light (green) located to the right of the button will illuminate.

-• By pressing and releasing the right button, the compass display is toggled on or off.
-When the compass is on, an illuminated compass reading will appear in the lower part of the mirror.
+- By pressing and releasing the left button, the automatic dimming function is toggled on or off.
+When the automatic dimming function is on, the auto dimming indicator light (green) located on the left button will illuminate. - By pressing and releasing the right button, the compass display is toggled on or off.
+When the compass is on, an illuminated compass reading will appear in the upper right corner of the mirror.

-Even with the mirror in anti-glare mode, the mirror surface turns bright if the transmission is shifted into reverse.
+Even with the mirror in anti-glare mode. the mirror surface turns bright if the transmission is shifted into reverse.
 This is to ensure good rearward visibility during reversing.

-\bigtriangledown Photosensors
+Photosensors